 The experience of physical arousal (moisture, stiffness, orgasmic contractions) adds to the distress of the victims.
 They describe it as a betrayal of their own bodies and sometimes ask themselves if they wanted it on some level.
 Remember introspection, the brain may observe bodily reactions and infers emotional state, creating a sharp dissonance in this case.
 It is a disturbing experience that adds to the already difficult situation.
 Therefore, I believe that the knowledge I am conveying in this post should be common knowledge.
 I would be happy if you share it further.

-I would love to hear YOURr comments, corrections, questions and in short: anything you want to tell me.
-Be ready for a big surprise: I don't know everything.
+I would love to hear YOUR comments, corrections, questions and in short: anything you want to tell me.

 Sources